 The effectiveTime asserts the time period over which the problem concern was being tracked.
 The low asserts when the concern became active while the high is used when asserting that a problem is “completed”, i.e. no longer a concern.

-The author/time indicates when the problem concern was last modified.
+The latest author/time indicates when the problem concern was last modified.

 The Problem Observation (3.79) also has an effectiveTime and this is the time when the problem was first noticed for the patient.